2 2x X 2 0

 Q: What is the significance of the "0" at the end?

 A: The significance of the "0" depends entirely on how the expression is interpreted.
 In some interpretations (like Interpretation 2 and 4), it causes the entire expression to become zero.
-In others (like Interpretation 3), it plays no significant role.
+Day to day, in others (like Interpretation 3), it plays no significant role.
 This once again emphasizes the importance of clear notation.

 Q: Why is it important to understand order of operations?